AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 cmake --install . --prefix=../out --strip
 ```

-and inspect the _built_ and _installed_ binaries, we'll see that _installed_ binary is finally stripped:
+and inspect the _produced_ and _installed_ binaries, we'll see that the _installed_ binary is finally stripped:

 ```bash
 $ file libfoo.so